House GOP presses DOJ watchdog on bias in Clinton investigation

 Trump and his Republican allies have seized on the report to argue that the report shows special counsel Robert Mueller's investigation is tainted by bias.
 Democrats meanwhile, have pointed to the actions by Comey and others as ultimately boosting Trump and hurting Clinton in the 2016 campaign.

-While Monday's Senate Judiciary Committee hearing often veered into a proxy debate over the Mueller investigation, lawmakers at Tuesday's House hearing appeared more interested in relitigating the Clinton case and the 2016 election, although the Mueller probe still loomed over the House proceedings.
+While Monday's Senate Judiciary Committee often veered into a proxy debate over the Mueller investigation, lawmakers at Tuesday's House hearing appeared more interested in relitigating the Clinton case and the 2016 election, although the Mueller probe still loomed over the House proceedings.
+And several Democrats took the opportunity of the high-profile hearing to press their Republican counterparts on the family separation controversy that has roiled Capitol Hill in recent days.

 In his testimony, Horowitz explained how his team reached the conclusion that bias did not affect prosecutorial decisions.
 "We looked at all of that evidence and we assessed whether on that record we could make a finding that bias turned into action by those other individuals, and we didn't believe there was evidence to reach that conclusion," Horowitz said.

-Note: This story has been updated with additional developments throughout the hearing.